rackerlabs/technical-blog/_posts/2015-12-15-a-tutorial-on-application-development-using-vagrant-with-the-pycharm-ide.md

 ---
 layout: post
-title: “A Tutorial on Application Development Using Vagrant with the PyCharm IDE“
+title: A Tutorial on Application Development Using Vagrant with the PyCharm IDE
 date: 2015-12-15 23:59
 comments: false
-author: Brandon Griffin <brandon.griffin@rackspace.com>
+author: Brandon Griffin
 authorIsRacker: true
 published: true
 categories: